September 21 to October 5, 2022

 Today we explore the Connemara Peninsula, barren and windswept but considered to be one of the most beautiful landscapes anywhere in the world, with mountains, lakes, bogs, heaths, and forests.
 The inhabitants of this region still speak Gaelic, the original, Celtic language of the island.
 Our tour includes stops in quaint coastal communities such as Clifden and Letterfrack as well as a visit to Kylemore Abbey, Ireland’s most romantic Castle, surrounded by magnificent Victorian gardens.
 Return to Galway in late afternoon and free time to check out the historical city centre, including the monument to Columbus, shop, have a pint in a pub!
 No group dinner this evening.

 We leave Galway and drive around Galway Bay to explore the Burren National Park, a fascinating karst landscape (http://en.wikipedia.org/wiki/The_Burren), and pause to admire the Cliffs of Moher, an impressive wall of rock rising as high as 200 m above the waters of the Atlantic Ocean!
 On to the quaint village of Bunratty in County Clare for visits to its authentic medieval castle and the neighbouring Folk Park, where reconstructed old cottages and historical buildings recreate the atmosphere of 19th century rural Ireland.
 In the afternoon we stop in Foynes, where Pan Am Clippers used to land in the 1930s and 1940s, and visit the Flying Boat Museum.
-Overnight in the 4-star Hotel Arbutus (www.arbutuskillarney.com) in Killarney, a popular tourist town in Southwestern Ireland’s County Kerry.
+Dinner and overnight in the 4-star Hotel Arbutus (www.arbutuskillarney.com) in Killarney, a popular tourist town in Southwestern Ireland’s County Kerry.

 Today we drive the Ring of Kerry, 150 km of breathtaking scenery and arguably the most beautiful coastal road in Europe!
 We stop frequently for photos, of course.
 Also visits to a farm for a sheepdog demonstration and to the Skellig Experience, a series of displays about the lives of the hermits who lived in total isolation on the offshore Skellig Islands during the Middle Ages, and about the wildlife along the coast.
 Return to Killarney in late afternoon.
 No group dinner this evening.